Advanced and Diagnostic Breast Ultrasounds

 What Follow-Up Tests Will My Doctor Order?

 If your ultrasound confirms abnormal breast tissue, your doctor may order an ultrasound-guided breast biopsy.
 During this test, they take a sample of cells for lab testing.

-Depending on what your doctor and radiologist find during your breast ultrasounds, breast MRI, and mammograms, they may surgically remove the abnormal tissue in its entirety.
+Depending on what your doctor and radiologist find during your breast ultrasounds, breast MRIs, and mammograms, they may surgically remove the abnormal tissue in its entirety.